As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Better value for money than premium stainless kits
+• Better value for budget projects compared with premium sails

 Cons